|

 ![]() |

-for all in the Hilbert space.
+in the Hilbert space.

 This finding is called the fundamental theorem of Wigner and the proof is the following: